 • Reject the appeal on the basis that a material irregularity has not occurred and the Board’s original decision will stand

-Written confirmation of this Stage 2 decision along with full reasons for that decision will be provided to you within 50 University working days of receipt of the appeal via e:Vision in the Academic Appeals Area.
+Written confirmation of this decision, along with full reasons for that decision will be provided to you within 20 University working days of receipt of the appeal via e:Vision in the Academic Appeals Area.

 You should therefore meet any requirements for a referral, resubmission of work or resitting an examination, until the appeal is completed.
 This will not influence the outcome of the appeal.

-You are responsible for the consequences of not complying with the original decision of the Assessment Board if the outcome to your appeal is not in your favour.
+You are responsible for the consequences of not complying with the original decision of the Progression and Award Board.

-Where it is determined that your appeal request does not provide evidence of permissible grounds you may request the Deputy Registrar (Quality and Standards) to review this decision.
+Where it is determined that your appeal request does not provide evidence of permissible grounds, you may request that the Deputy Registrar (Quality and Standards) review this decision.

-This request must be made within 5 working days of the notification letter by submitting a completed Request for Review of Stage 1 Academic Appeal Form which can be accessed via e:Vision.
+This request must be made within five working days of the notification letter by submitting a completed Request for Review of Stage 1 Academic Appeal Form which can be accessed via e:Vision.

 If the Deputy Registrar (Quality and Standards) reviews your original Stage 1 or Stage 2 appeal and determines that the grounds for your appeal have not been met, then you will be issued with a Completion of Procedures letter from the University.

-If you are dissatisfied with the University’s final decision and have been issued with a Completion of Procedures letter you may wish to contact the Office of the Independent Adjudicator for Higher Education (OIA) to raise a complaint.
+If you are dissatisfied with the University’s final decision you may wish to contact the Office of the Independent Adjudicator for Higher Education (OIA).

 Should you decide to make a complaint to the OIA, your OIA Complaint Form must be received by the OIA within twelve months of the date of the Completion of Procedures letter from the University.